 Lenders may view your situation differently depending on the cause of the tax debt.
-Some possible causes are as follows:
+Some possible causes include:

-- Accountant error: More lenders will be accessible to you since this shows irresponsibility on someone else’s part and not yours.
+- Accountant error: In this case, more lenders will be accessible to you since this shows irresponsibility on someone else’s part and not yours.

 - Tax returns not lodged: If you have not lodged your tax returns on time then banks will perceive you to be less reliable with your commitments and will take this into consideration while they evaluate your loan application.

-- Large Capital Gains Tax (CGT) bill: a borrower with a debt due to CGT is viewed more favourably than those who have not attempted to pay the tax at all.
-It is usually a one off event as opposed to an on-going issue and thus the lenders are more forgiving.
+- Large Capital Gains Tax (CGT) bill: A borrower with a debt due to a CGT event (i.e. tax on profit resulting from the sale of a property) is viewed more favourably than those who have not attempted to pay the tax at all.
+It is usually a one-off event as opposed to an on-going issue, and thus the lenders are more forgiving.

 We’re here to assist!
-Call us on 1300 889 743 or enquire online and one of our mortgage brokers will be in touch with you soon.
+Call us on 1300 889 743 or enquire online and one of our mortgage brokers will be in touch.

 Can you prove your income or do you need a low doc loan?